 Constitution of Lambda Alliance

-The University of Georgia’s Lesbian, Gay, Bisexual, Transgender, Queer, and Ally Student Organization
+The University of Georgia’s Lesbian, Gay, Bisexual, Transgender, Queer, and Asexual Student Organization

 Article I: Name.

 Section 1.
-The official name of the organization is “Lambda Alliance, the University of Georgia ‘s Lesbian, Gay, Bisexual, Transgender, Queer, and Ally Student Organization.”
+The official name of the organization is “Lambda Alliance, the University of Georgia ‘s Lesbian, Gay, Bisexual, Transgender, Queer, and Asexual Student Organization.”

 Section 2.
-“Lambda Alliance” is understood in all cases to be synonymous with “Lambda Alliance, the University of Georgia ‘s Lesbian, Gay, Bisexual, Transgender, Queer and Ally Student Organization”.
-As well, the acronym “LGBTQA community” is understood in all cases to be synonymous with the lesbian, gay, bisexual, transgender, queer, ally and all gender and sexual minorities.
+“Lambda Alliance” is understood in all cases to be synonymous with “Lambda Alliance, the University of Georgia ‘s Lesbian, Gay, Bisexual, Transgender, Queer and Asexual Student Organization”.
+As well, the acronym “LGBTQA” is understood in all cases to be synonymous with lesbian, gay, bisexual, transgender, queer, asexual and all marginalized genders and sexualities.

 Article II: Mission & Purpose.